yenchieh86/GitHub_User_Search_App/README.md

 **How to use**
 - enter username and press *Search* button
 - will show *Please enter a valid username* when there's no input or can't find match user
-- use *Show Follower* buuton to show the user's followers, and also can use *Last Page* and *Next Page* button to switch between pages
+- use *Show Follower* button to show the user's followers, or use *Show Following* button to show people who user is following
+- can use *Last Page* and *Next Page* button to switch between pages
 - will show *This user doesn't have any followers* when the user has no follower
 - the *Next Page* button will hidden when you load the last page of user follower